Keyvius Sampson

-Keyvius Nathaniel Sampson (born January 6, 1991) is an American professional baseball pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
-He previously played in Major League Baseball (MLB) for the Cincinnati Reds and the KBO League for the Hanwha Eagles.
+Keyvius Nathaniel Sampson (born January 6, 1991) is an American professional baseball pitcher for the Caliente de Durango of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, in the KBO League for the Hanwha Eagles, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions and Fubon Guardians.

 Career

 San Diego Padres

 Sampson was drafted by the San Diego Padres in the fourth round of the 2009 Major League Baseball Draft.
 In 2010, he went 12–3 with a 2.90 earned run average and 143 strikeouts in 118 innings pitched.
 He started the 2013 with the Triple-A Tucson Padres but was demoted to Double-A San Antonio Missions after posting an 8.03 ERA.
 He was promoted back to Triple-A on August 7, 2013, after going 10–4 with a 2.26 ERA in Double-A. He was added to the Padres 40-man roster on November 20, 2013.
 Sampson was designated for assignment on December 29, 2014.